Aerospace manufacturing

 Learn how aerospace firms are using AI, digital twins, and smart factory technologies to improve production efficiency and reduce time-to-market.

-The aerospace industry is undergoing a profound transformation driven by AI; the rise of Advanced Air Mobility (AAM) and electric vertical take-off and landing (eVTOL) craft, such as electric urban air taxis; and the need for resilient, digitally connected supply chains.
+The aerospace industry is undergoing a profound transformation, driven by artificial intelligence (AI), the rise of Advanced Air Mobility (AAM) and electric vertical take-off and landing (eVTOL) aircraft such as urban air taxis, and the growing need for resilient, digitally connected supply chains.

 But with so many moving parts, the path forward isn’t always clear.
 How should aerospace leaders respond to these shifts?